 Don’t Start Blindly.
 Thoroughly Read the Instructions.

 During your IELTS Reading preparation efforts, you may subconsciously know the instructions, but during the exam is a strict no-no. Go through them carefully before starting.
-Questions like true/false/not given, gap filling, yes/no, information matching may have triggers like ‘NOT’ mentioned which can change the whole direction of the answer.
+Questions like true/false/not given, gap filling, yes/no, and information matching may have triggers like ‘NOT’ mentioned which can change the whole direction of the answer.
 Moreover, the answer choices may have mixed information, wrong information or information that may be true but is not consistent with the passage.
 Reading what you are being asked to do is imperative.

 Also Read: Idioms for IELTS